georgtree/argparse/README.md

             sequence.
 Default value is 1.
 Type double.
         -prec - Expects argument.
 Provides precision of numbers in the sequence.
             Default value is 1.
 Type double.
+        -help - Help switch, when provided, forces ignoring all other switches and parameters, prints the help message to stdout, and returns up to 2 levels above the current level.
 ```

 Generated message contains information important for the user of the command, not all information that is in definition